openmultiplayer/web/frontend/docs/scripting/callbacks/OnNPCDeath.md

 ---
 title: OnNPCDeath
 sidebar_label: OnNPCDeath
-description: This callback is called when a NPC dies.
+description: This callback is called when an NPC dies.
 tags: ["npc"]
 ---